-- Adding new drugs to the Drug List and immediately removing or making changes to a like drug on the Drug List. - When adding a new version of a drug to the Drug List, we may immediately remove a like drug from the Drug List, move the like drug to a

-- different cost-sharing tier, add new restrictions, or both.
-The new version of the drug will be with the same or fewer restrictions. - We'll make these immediate changes only if we add a new generic version of a brand name or add certain new biosimilar versions of an original biological product that was already on the Drug List. - We may make these changes immediately and tell you later, even if you take the drug that we remove or make changes to.
-If you take the like drug at the time we make the change, we'll tell you about any specific change we made.

-Adding drugs to the Drug List and removing or making changes to a like drug on the Drug List
+- Adding new drugs to the Drug List and immediately removing or making changes to a like drug on the Drug List. - When adding a new version of a drug to the Drug List, we may immediately remove a like drug from the Drug List, move the like drug to a different cost-sharing tier, add new restrictions, or both.
+The new version of the drug will be on the same or a lower cost-sharing tier and with the same or fewer restrictions. - We'll make these immediate changes only if we add a new generic version of a brand name or add certain new biosimilar versions of an original biological product that was already on the Drug List. - We may make these changes immediately and tell you later, even if you take the drug that we remove or make changes to.
+If you take the like drug at the time we make the change, we'll tell you about any specific change we made. - Adding drugs to the Drug List and removing or making changes to a like drug on the Drug List - When adding another version of a drug to the Drug List, we may remove a like drug from the Drug List, move it to a different cost-sharing tier, add new restrictions, or both.
+The version of the drug that we add will be on the same or a lower cost-sharing tier and with the same or fewer restrictions.

-- When adding another version of a drug to the Drug List, we may remove a like drug from the Drug List, move it to a different cost-sharing tier, add new restrictions, or both.
-The new version of the drug will have the same or fewer restrictions. - We'll make these changes only if we add a new generic version of a brand name drug or add certain new biosimilar versions of an original biological product that was already on the Drug List. - We'll tell you at least 30 days before we make the change or tell you about the change and cover a 30-day fill of the version of the drug you're taking.
+- We'll make these changes only if we add a new generic version of a brand name drug or add certain new biosimilar versions of an original biological product that was already on the Drug List. - We'll tell you at least 30 days before we make the change or tell you about the change and cover a 30-day fill of the version of the drug you're taking.

-Removing unsafe drugs and other drugs on the Drug List that are withdrawn from the market.
+• Removing unsafe drugs and other drugs on the Drug List that are withdrawn from the market.

-Sometimes a drug can be deemed unsafe or taken off the market for another reason.
+Sometimes a drug may be deemed unsafe or taken off the market for another reason.
 If this happens, we may immediately remove the drug from the Drug List.
 If you take that drug, we'll tell you after we make the change.